korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_11_Collections/README.md

 }
 ```

-Then, I'll also include that for the node, in the if statement.
+Then, I'll also include that for the node in the if statement.
 Running that code,

 ```java
 java.util.HashMap$EntrySet